J-1 Visa Supply Chain Analyst Jobs

 Target hosts with structured rotational programs

-Host employers running formal rotational or rotation-style development programs are better positioned to satisfy the J-1 training plan requirement.
-Use Migrate Mate to filter for U.S. companies advertising structured supply chain or operations analyst programs compatible with J-1 sponsorship.
+Host employers running formal rotational or rotation-style development programs are better positioned to satisfy the J-1 visa training plan requirement.
+Use Migrate Mate to filter for U.S. companies advertising structured supply chain or operations analyst programs compatible with J-1 visa sponsorship.

 Verify SOC code alignment with your offer letter